CfP

 SMS to organize political protest, stay in contact with friends via social

-, or look for a new partner via online dating services.
+networking sites, or look for a new partner via online dating services.
 In

 short, an increasing part of our lives is taking place in digitally networked